adlrocha/almanack/investment_notes.md

   - Companies will make money in the future to investors.
 The goal of investments is to understand if the price of the company in the market is below its real value (Analogy with the 50 euros bill: it could be priced 70 or 30.
 Speculators would buy as long as they think it will go up, but investors would analyse the real price --50-- and only buy if the price is below that).\
 - __Investors prevent losses__ (this is key and something that we don't usually do).
 - Investors focus on the difference between value and price
-- The result of an investment are dividends, re-buy of stocks, interest payments, reinvestments.
+- The result of an investment are dividends, buy back of stocks, interest payments, reinvestments.
 - Metals and Crypto are speculation not investments because you can't analyse their intrinsic value.

 ### Simple and Compound interest